Truphone/connect-api-docs/docs/_sources/reference/orders.md.txt

 - `subscriptions.activationDate` - Can not be a date in the past
 - `subscriptions.price` - If is sent, it must be sent in pair with `subscriptions.currency`
 - `subscriptions.currency` - If is sent, it must be sent in pair with `subscriptions.price` and needs to be one of the currencies supported by the customer
+- `device.type` - Can vary between the three above specified but must respect the contract

 ### Example Request